🔒 Case Study

 01 — Context

 Velo by East West Bank had no debit card rewards experience.
 Debit card holders — especially the international student segment — had no native way to discover merchant offers, earn cash back, or track rewards inside the banking app.
-A competitor audit confirmed this was a gap the market had already solved; EWB hadn't.
+A competitor audit confirmed this was a gap the market had already solved; East West Bank hadn't.
 The ask was to design it from zero.

 Current situation